-On April 16, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act" or "Program").
-Petitioner alleged that as a result of an influenza vaccination on November 1, 2013, she suffered a shoulder injury related to vaccine administration ("SIRVA").
-On September 14, 2015, the undersigned issued a decision awarding compensation to petitioner based on respondent's proffer.
+On September 3, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., [the "Vaccine Act"].
+Petitioner alleged that he suffered a shoulder injury following administration of his September 2, 2014 TDAP vaccination.
+On December 16, 2015, the undersigned issued a decision awarding compensation to petitioner based on respondent's proffer.

-On November 9, 2015, the parties filed a Stipulation of Fact Concerning Attorneys' Fees and Costs.
-According to the stipulation, the parties stipulate to an
+On January 11, 2016, the parties filed a Stipulation of Fact Concerning Attorneys' Fees and Costs.
+According to the stipulation, the parties stipulate to an award of \$11,784.47.
+In accordance with General Order #9, petitioner's counsel represents that petitioner incurred no out-of-pocket expenses.

-Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
+&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.